Pyugt/Explainable-AI-Framework-for-Judicial-Verdict-Classification/README.md

 ## Overview

 This project presents a transparent, legally justifiable system for classifying Indian Supreme Court judgments into three verdict categories — **Convicted**, **Acquitted**, and **Remanded** — using classical machine learning combined with multiple XAI layers.
-The goal is not just accurate prediction, but interpretable and auditable reasoning that aligns with Indian statutory law
+The goal is not just accurate prediction, but interpretable and auditable reasoning that aligns with Indian statutory law.

 The framework was developed as part of a research paper submitted to IEEE.